Unlimited Name Ideas Free Access No Login Needed

 • Enterprise / 100k+ records: Openprise or Salesforce Data Cloud with custom rule layers

-• Identifying probable matches that rules miss (“Alphabet Inc.” and “Google” are the same entity in most contexts β€” a rule cannot know this, but an LLM can infer it from context)
+• Identifying probable matches that rules miss “Alphabet Inc.” and “Google” are the same entity in most contexts; a rule can’t know this, but an LLM can infer it

 • Handling edge cases in non-English brand names